 Go all the way to the trailhead parking at Roads End

-(waypoint ROADND) to pick up permits from the cranky rangers who sometimes
+(waypoint ROADND) to pick up permits from the special kiosk rangers who sometimes

 insist every person in your group must be present to hear the bear box lecture.